Emergency telephone number: 999

-The first emergency number system to be deployed anywhere in the world was in London on 30 June 1937 using the number 999, and this was later extended to cover the entire country.
+The first emergency number system to be deployed anywhere in the world was in London on June 30, 1937 using the number 999, and this was later extended to cover the entire country.
 When 999 was dialed, a buzzer sounded and a red light flashed in the exchange to attract an operator's attention.

-The emergency number 999 was adopted in Winnipeg, Manitoba, Canada in 1959 at the urging of Stephen Juba, mayor of Winnipeg at the time.
+The emergency number 999 was adopted in Winnipeg, Manitoba, Canada, in 1959 at the urging of Stephen Juba, mayor of Winnipeg at the time.
 The city changed the number to 911 in 1972, in order to be consistent with the newly adopted US emergency number.

 Others have adopted 999 as their official emergency number, including Bahrain, Bangladesh, Botswana, the Cook Islands, Eswatini, Ghana, Guernsey, Hong Kong, the Republic of Ireland, the Isle of Man, Jersey, Kenya, Macau, Malaysia, Mauritius, Niue, Poland, Qatar, Sudan, Saudi Arabia, Singapore, Trinidad and Tobago, Seychelles, Uganda, the United Arab Emirates, the United Kingdom, and Zimbabwe.
 Other countries also use it as an alternative, and many GSM handsets will connect 999 to the emergency services regardless of location.

+9999

+The number 9999 is used in the Sultanate of Oman for police and emergency services.
+112 is used as an international number in the case of low network coverage.